dcos/examples/instana-agent/1.11/README.md

 If you're a SaaS customer, that is reporting to the US environment, the rest of the values can be left with the default values.
 EU - SaaS customers should **switch to the "saas-eu-west-1.instana.io" endpoint**.
 If you're an on-prem customer, please **enter your backend's host address** and **set the port** (default: 1444).

 If desired you can **set host tags** in the tag list (comma separated).

+If desired you can also **set an agent zone label**.

-At this point you'll want to review the configuration of the agent and click "Run Service."
+At this point you'll want to review the configuration of the agent and click "Run Service".

 ![Run Service](img/DCOS-step3.png "Run Service")